yuval11111111/assembly/README.md

 npm i fs readline
 ```
   and press enter
-+ now you successfully installed the assembly reader you can activate it
++ now you've successfully installed the assembly reader now you can activate the application
 # activation
 + open index.exe
 + press 2 to write a new program or press 1 to run the last written program